 - Fresh or dried thyme or parsley – A pinch of dried thyme or some fresh chopped parsley or thyme leaves adds some wonderful herbiness.

-You could also mix the roasted squash flesh with yukon gold potatoes for a delicious mashup of everyone’s favorite side!
+- You could also mix the roasted squash flesh with yukon gold potatoes for a delicious mashup of everyone’s favorite side!

-Slice off the stem end and about a quarter to a half an inch off of the bottom of the squash.
+Using a sharp knife, slice off the stem end and about a quarter to a half an inch off of the bottom of the squash.
 This will create a flat surface on both ends so that you can easily stand it upright and slice through it.

 Stand the quash on one of the flat ends and carefully cut it lengthwise down the middle.
 Go slow and be sure to keep your fingers out of the way.
 Use a spoon to scoop out the seeds and the stringy bits out of each half.